-The food scraps bin will be collected from the kerbside every week.
-The landfill, recycling and glass bins will be collected every fortnight: glass and landfill bins one week, recycling the next week.
+Your food scraps bin is collected every week from the kerbside.
+The landfill, recycling and glass bins are collected every fortnight: glass and landfill bins one week, recycling the next week.

-Rubbish bags will not be collected from the kerbside after 30 September.
+Rubbish bags are no longer collected from the kerbside, you can put full rubbish bags inside your landfill bin.
 You can use them to take rubbish to a transfer station after that date but it will cost a small disposal fee.

 I have red bags left over.
 What do I do with them?